 Ultimately, your end goal should be to create a business that you own and control.

-Because their school’s small business fair prohibited the use of dropshipping companies, my kids decided to manufacture their own tshirts.
+In the beginning, my kids decided to manufacture their own tshirts.

 Step 4: Choose A Shopping Cart Platform

 Once you have your niche and tshirt designs ready to go, it’s time to build out your online store.

 Now there are many ecommerce platforms to choose from but the best print on demand dropshippers only support the mainstream shopping cart platforms.

 As a result, here are your top 3 choices.